StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-reference.md

 ## UI.VolumeAt

-This code will draw an axis at the index finger's location when the user pinches while inside a VolumeAt.
+A volume is a 3D space that can be interacted with by any interactor, such as a hand, controller, or mouse pointer.
+This code draws an axis at the interactor's location when it pinches while inside the VolumeAt.

 ![UI.InteractVolume](https://stereokit.net/preview/img/screenshots/InteractVolume.jpg)